Curated by THEOUTPOST

 Copy Link

-World Knowledge-Based Image Generation: The model leverages broader reasoning capabilities to produce contextually relevant images, making it suitable for applications like recipe illustrations 2.
+World Knowledge-Based Image Generation: The model leverages its broad understanding to create contextually relevant images, particularly useful for applications like recipe illustrations 2.

 Reference